-Arches Housing is seen to be the 'Responsible Person' for the premises.
-The designated 'Safety Assistant' is Nicola Maguire.
+Arches Housing are seen to be the 'responsible person' for the premises.
+The designated 'safety assistant/competent person' is Nicola Maguire.

 Have any occupants been identified that may be deemed to be especially at risk?

 No persons were identified at the time of the assessment, however, due to the nature and use of the building block, it is foreseeable that vulnerable groups including the elderly, young children and persons with a disability may occupy or visit the building.